TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 NOTE: CTest has a number of ways to filter what tests get run.
 You can use the test name using ``-E``, you can exclude tests using ``-I``, and there are other approaches as well.
-See ``ctest --help`` and online documentation, and experiment for more details.
+See ``ctest --help`` and on-line documentation, and experiment for more details.